 Trying to quit smoking is a very lengthy process.
 This can take a very long period of time such as several years, or it could be something much shorter like only a few weeks or months.
 The exact time frame that it takes to quit can vary greatly but what is important is ensuring that you are coming up with a plan to combat your urges to smoke.
 At some point in your experience trying to quit you will encounter a situation where the urge to smoke is very strong.
 How you handle this situation will go a long way towards your ultimate success.
-Being prepared for the urge to smoke will ensure that you have a plan to keep your willpower strong and continue on your path to quit smoking successfully.
+Being prepared for the urge to smoke will ensure that you have a plan to keep your willpower strong and continue on your path to quitting smoking successfully.

 Tip 1.
 Take the time to decide exactly when you typically smoke.
 For example, after meals, after a jog around the block, or even after your shower each morning.
 Knowing when you typically smoke will put you in a good position to create a plan to combat the urge.